 Lamington National Park and Seven Mile Beach

 You will spend a five-day orientation at Lamington National Park in southern Queensland and at Seven Mile Beach south of Byron Bay.
 At Lamington National Park, you will stay at the historic Grooms cottage and then camp at Linnaeus Estate, a 280-acre property with one and a half kilometers of pristine beachfront recognized as one of the most beautiful privately owned properties on Australia’s east coast.
 During orientation, the group will review program goals and safety, learn about Australian cultural norms, and start the process of establishing a group bond.
 You will be introduced to the range of ecosystems and landscapes in northern New South Wales, from subtropical rainforests to beaches and reefs.

 Experience stunning scenery at one of Australia’s largest conservation reserves.

 But Tasmania is a conservation hot spot in more ways than one.
 It has a history of bitter conflict over the use and preservation of natural areas that is still very much alive.
 Tasmania has been the scene of some of the most epic environmental battles in Australia, which have shaped the national conservation movement.
-It was the birthplace of the world’s first green political party, and the state has the highest green vote in the nation.
+It was the birthplace of the world’s first green political party.
 Tasmania also provides a case study of corporate corruption of government leading to poor policy outcomes, and a model for activist politics to combat the corruption of government policy.

 Aboriginal Camping Trip